-I am the lead facilitator for Ohio Prison Arts Connection, a coalition that brings people and art together inside and outside Ohio's prisons.
-During COVID-19, we have launched a conversation series on the arts and the justice system titled Radio OPAC, built creative care packages to give to people incarcerated and under quarantine, commissioned a poster series about the power of the arts, partnered with the state of Ohio to build a quarantine chapbook featuring artwork and writing by incarcerated Ohioans, and more.
-We are looking forward to in-person art fairs, more commission opportunities, and continuing to support artists inside and outside prison (and those who support them) in 2021 and 2022.
+I am the lead facilitator for Ohio Prison Arts Connection, a network of people committed to supporting art and creative resources for people impacted by the justice system.
+During COVID-19, we have launched a conversation series on the arts and the justice system titled Radio OPAC, built creative care packages to give to people incarcerated and under quarantine, commissioned a poster series about the power of the arts, and more.
+We are looking forward to commissioning artwork from justice-impacted artists, exhibiting work, and convening conversations in 2022.

 I teach theatre and arts administration at Otterbein University in Westerville, Ohio.
 During January 2022 I devised a new play in rehearsal with a company of 18 student actors, stage managers, and designers.
 The play is called Land of Ours and premiered just after the blizzard the first weekend in February!
 My students are working on new plays, research, community-based art projects, internships, and more.

 In partnership with Healing Broken Circles, starting in 2015 I directed Theater of Conviction at Marion Correctional Institution, where I worked with a company of 20 incarcerated men to learn about and make theatre.
 I also taught college credit-granting courses in acting and dramatic literature to students at the prison in partnership with Otterbein.
 During 2019, we produced And In This Corner, Cassius Clay by Idris Goodwin for performances in mid-July, and The Hamilton Project, our response to the groundbreaking musical, in November.

 I was a co-founder of Wild Goose Creative, where between 2006 and 2017 I helped artists plan projects, events, and gallery shows.
 Wild Goose is run by an extraordinary group of community leaders and has just opened a brand new space.

 In 2018, I received a professional certificate through the Executive Program in Arts and Culture Strategy, a partnership between National Arts Strategies and the University of Pennsylvania.